27 November 1888

 - Mavalankar again was made the Speaker of the Constituent Assembly (Legislative) on November 17, 1947.

-- He was made the speaker of the Provisional Parliament which was formed in November 26, 1949.
+- He was made the speaker of the Provisional Parliament which was formed on November 26, 1949.
 Until 1952, he occupied this chair.

-- As speaker, he made several innovations to the rules of the house.
+- As Speaker, he made several innovations to the rules of the house.
 He was largely responsible for the ‘Question Hour’ session being a regular and significant aspect of the parliament.
 It was again Mavalankar who initiated the discussion on ‘President’s Address’ and ‘Motion of Thanks’.
+Read more on parliamentary devices in the linked article.

 - He also took initiatives to start committees like the Rules Committee, the Business Advisory Committee, the Committee of Privileges, the Committee on Subordinate Legislation, the Committee on Private Members’ Bills and Resolutions, the Committee on Absence of Members from the Sittings of the House, the Committee on Government Assurances, Joint Committee on Salaries and Allowances of Members of Parliament, etc.